 Adjusting to teaching remotely is likely to take time, as you discern which tools will work best for your goals.
 We suggest that you sit down (with your teaching team, if applicable) and think critically from the start about your priorities.
-Given where you are in the semester, and where you had hoped students would be by May, what are the most important things to re-create online—and the best platform on which to re-create them?
+Given where you hope students will be by the end of the term, what are the most important things to re-create online—and the best platform on which to re-create them?

 A Checklist of Where to Begin when Teaching Remotely